WellcomeIdeathon2023/MindfulAI/README.md

 Welcome to the [MindfulAI team](#mindfulai-team) codebase for the [2023 Wellcome Data Science Ideathon](https://wellcome.org/grant-funding/schemes/ideathon) *Mental Health Challenge: Develop a platform for long-term participant retention.*

 ### The problem
 **1 in 7** people suffer with a mental health disorder.
 However, patient retention is a major limitation to long-term follow-up in both clinical care and the research of mental health, **rendering it difficult to innovate in**.
-The cause is for **multiple reasons**, not only the patient level, but also that of their researcher/healthcare provider.
+The cause is for **multiple reasons**, not only the patient level, but also that of their researcher and healthcare providers.

 **Having spoken to patients suffering from mental health disorders, and psychiatry doctors to ascertain reasons for non-attendance in both clinical care and research**, the following key themes transpire:
 1) **Many of these disorders cause disengagement from society**.